9636Dev/astrelis/design/CodingSpecifications.md

 ## STL containers
 - All STL containers that allow a custom allocator must have a explicit allocator (`Nebula::Allocator`)

+## Include order
+Includes are ordered in blocks, which should be in this order:
+- Precompiled headers
+- Current file header (for classes with .cpp files)
+- Standard library includes / System includes
+- Includes from libraries (angle brackets)
+- Includes in the same directory
+- Includes from Nebula

 ---

 By following these guidelines, we can ensure that the codebase is maintainable, and easy to work with.
 This will also help us avoid common pitfalls, and make the codebase more robust.